colejensen/sarscov2/README.md

 Lines to be changed in `add_newgenomes.py`:
 - Lines 45, 56 and 81: **"Yale-"** must match the unique identifier, only found in your lab's genome IDs.
 Ours is set (in bold) as follows: hCoV-19/USA/**CT-Yale-001**/2020

+Lines to be changed in 'apply_geoscheme.py':
+- Lines 154 - 161 uses a function to make data from NYC be presented as it's own country.
+If you want NYC to be included in the USA at the country level you need to remove or comment out this function.

 Lines to be changed in `filter_metadata.py`:
 - Line 77: `sheet_name` must be changed to match the sheet tab name (without spaces), inside the Excel file